 Please note that this scripture says ‘the world that then existed perished’.
 This scripture refers to Lucifer’s flood in the Pre-Adamic Age, and not to Noah’s flood in the Adamic Age.

 The main difference between God’s judgements of Lucifer’s world and Noah’s world is that Lucifer’s world was completely destroyed.
 All life on earth in Lucifer’s world totally perished.
 This was not the case resulting from God’s judgement of Noah’s world.
 God did not completely destroy all of Noah’s world.
 All life on earth did not totally perish, as in the case of Lucifer’s world.
-Of course, in both of these judgements of God, Satan and his fallen angels could not perish because God created them as immortal spirit beings.
+Of course, in both of these judgements from God, Satan and his fallen angels could not perish because God created them as immortal spirit beings.

 Finally, let us now consider some relevant scientific theories, which complete our study of the Pre-Adamic Age.

 The Big Bang theory, which teaches that the universe began with an explosion of a primeval atom, is unbiblical and nonsensical.
 How can the vast universe, with billions of galaxies and stars and our beautiful planet earth with its amazingly complex and intricate design and life, come from an explosion of one tiny atom?
 Where would this primeval atom have originated in the first place?
 The truth of the Bible that God created the universe, with the earth, instantaneously in the beginning, many millions of years ago (Genesis 1:1, Psalm 148:2-5) and then stretched out (expanded) the universe (Isaiah 45:12), makes a lot more sense than the Big Bang theory.

 God is the Creator of all things.
 He commands and things happen.
 There is not a hint anywhere in the Bible that God used evolution to create life.
 As we reject Young Earth Creationism, we also reject the theory of Evolution.